mrafaykhan/mrafaykhan.github.io/_pages/about.md

 Strengths
 ======
 * __Team worker__ - I am very understanding and co-operative when working in team and partner settings.
 I understand that sometimes things may come up and I may need to pick up some of their slack.
+I as well aim to create create a warm environment where me and my coworkers are friends and can talk through issues we find without any aggression and only with smiles and compassion.
-* __Patient__ - I am as well patient in team settings and other settings.
-I can help someone understand a problem or solution thoroughly and waiting for them to understand clearly no matter how long.
-I picked up this skill from tutoring peers in math during high school.
+* __Patient__ - I believe that patience is an imporant skill to have in team, and in any life setting as well.
+I can help someone understand a problem or solution thoroughly and wait for them to understand clearly no matter how long it would take or how many re-explanations there would need to be.
+I understand that everyone learns differently and sometimes we all need different amounts of time to understand different things.
+I fortunately picked up this skill from tutoring peers and underclassmen in math and programming during high school and college.
 * __Quick learner__ - I am quick to pickup any tasks or skills that come my way.
 Usually not leaving the topic until I have have a thorough knowledge of the topic at hand.
+I have always loved learning and will not stop until I have a deep enough understanding on the topic.
+I love to figure out why some things work and other do not.
+And as well the best way to learn is to ask questions about what you do not understand as well as simply making mistakes and learning from them.

 Weaknesses
 ======
-* __Initiative__ - Sometimes when I finish the task at hand.
-I struggle to find another item or job to do.
-However, when I am given a bunch of work or objectives to complete, I complete them to the end and then some.
-It is hard for me to find that initiative to start something completely new
+* __Tunnel Vision__ - When accomplishing the task at hand, I get tunnel vision into what I am fixing or implementing, I never take a step back and look at the project as a whole.
+I get so caught up in my work I tend to forget to take a step back, and think is there a better way to fix this or why this is happening in the first place.

 More about me
 ======